Jabb0/CatchAllBird/README.md

 5. Tick the checkbox for the accounts you want to catchallify

 ## Build
 This project uses minification for the final build.
 Install it with `npm install uglify-js -g`.
-We will need to have node and npm installed.
+Building the project needs to have node and npm installed.
 Any platform with bash support should work.
 Tested version are node==v17.7.2 and npm==8.5.2.

 Build the xpi package using `./build.sh`.